yockgen/madani-os-builder/docs/image-composer-templates.md

 ## What Are Templates?

-Templates are pre-defined image specifications that serve as a foundation for building OS images.
+Templates are pre-defined build specifications that serve as a foundation for building OS images.
 They allow you to:

 - Create standardized baseline configurations
 - Ensure consistency across multiple images